Noble Mission: Background

 Noble Mission is a bay horse with a white blaze and white socks on his front legs bred by Juddmonte Farms.
 He was sired by Galileo, who won the Derby, Irish Derby and King George VI and Queen Elizabeth Stakes in 2001.
 Since retiring to stud, Galileo has become one of the world's leading stallions and has been champion sire of Great Britain and Ireland multiple times.
 His other progeny include Cape Blanco, Frankel, Golden Lilac, Nathaniel, New Approach, Rip Van Winkle and Ruler of the World.

 Noble Mission's dam is Kind, a daughter of Danehill, who was trained by Roger Charlton and won two Listed races.
-Kind is now a broodmare for Juddmonte Farms and her most famous foal is Frankel, Noble Mission's full-brother, who won ten Group 1 races and retired unbeaten.
+Kind became a broodmare for Juddmonte Farms and her most famous foal was Frankel, Noble Mission's full-brother, who won ten Group 1 races and retired unbeaten.
 She has also foaled Lingfield Derby Trial winner Bullet Train and Joyeuse, who has won two listed races.